TinyCircuits/TinyCircuits-Thumby-Games/README.md

 # Getting your game ready for the Arcade
 * Some files in your game directory need to have a certain name and location
     * A Python file with the same name as the game root directory is required.
-For example, if a game is called `TinyBlocks` then the main game source files needs to be called `TinyBlocks.py`, this ensures the game shows up on the Thumby start screen
+For example, if a game is called `TinyBlocks` then the main game source file needs to be called `TinyBlocks.py`, this ensures the game shows up on the Thumby start screen
     * Two extra files are required for your game to show up on the arcade and should be located in the root of your game directory
         * A .png (image) or .webm (video) of gameplay from the game called either `arcade_title_image.png` or `arcade_title_video.webm`.
 If both files are present, the .webm will be used instead of the .png for display in the web IDE arcade.
 Resolution should be as large as possible (use the 16x setting in the IDE emulator)
         * A `arcade_description.txt` is also required.
 Markdown files will not work.
 This description is displayed when a user hovers over the game in the Arcade.